gauravthampy07/motion-detection-opencv/README.md

 ## Usage

-Run the script:
+Run the script using the command below.

-bash
-python motion_detector.py
+Steps:
 1. Ensure Python and OpenCV are installed
 2. Run the script using the command above
 3. Move in front of the camera to trigger motion detection
-4. Snapshots will be saved automatically in the motion_snapshots directory
+4. Snapshots will be saved automatically in the `motion_snapshots` directory
-5. Press Q to exit the program
+5. Press **Q** to exit the program

+---

+## Project Status
+Phase 1: Motion Detection & Snapshot Capture — Completed ✅

+---

+## Future Improvements
+- Human detection using machine learning models
+- ESP32 / Edge AI integration
+- Motion-triggered alerts and notifications